Dasypus: Habitat

-Armadillos are most often found in shady forest and brush areas in temperate regions.
-They thrive in high rainfall habitats most likely due to better soil conditions for burrowing and a higher abundance of food.
-They are also known to inhabit various other environments ranging from grassland to swamp areas and are able to adapt to numerous regions as long as adequate food and water are available.
+Armadillos are most often found in shady forests and brush areas in temperate regions.
+They thrive in high rainfall habitats, most likely due to better soil conditions for burrowing and a higher abundance of food.
+They are also known to inhabit various other environments, ranging from grassland to swamp areas, and are able to adapt to numerous regions as long as adequate food and water are available.
 It has been noted that armadillo species are extremely fond of water and will not only use streams for feeding and drinking but also for mud baths.

 Most Dasypus species are sensitive to temperature due to poor insulation.
 Because of this, they currently are not found in regions with temperatures below -2 C or 24 annual freeze-over days.
 They are, however, able to withstand short cold periods by remaining in their burrows.

-Armadillo's burrow systems may be up to ten meters in length and two meter deep and are complex systems with a conjoined central den.
+Armadillo's burrow systems may be up to ten meters in length and two meter deep, and are complex systems with a conjoined central den.
 Armadillos are known to have as many as twelve burrow sites and multiple entrances for each.
 They often have a primary burrow for nesting and additional shallow burrows within their territory as food traps.
 In certain coastal prairies, armadillos dig additional burrows for flood protection.
 Armadillos have been documented to occasionally share burrows with other animals such as rabbits or skunks.
 However, they very rarely share their burrow with another armadillo except during the mating season.
 One such incidence of adult armadillos sharing burrows is during extreme cold weather, in which sharing may enhance thermoregulation.

 Ecology and behavior

 Dasypus are typically non-aggressive, solitary animals.
 They are, however, known to occasionally show slight aggressive behavior during the mating season or while a female is nursing.
 Such behavior often includes kicking or chasing and does not cause substantial injury.
 Armadillos are more likely to respond to threats by freezing, jumping into the air, or sprinting away.

 Armadillos use olfaction as their main perception for foraging.
 The nine-banded armadillos are capable of smelling food as much as 20 cm below the ground surface.
 Once a food item is detected, it digs a small hole using its forefeet.
 Armadillos are also known to stand on their hind legs using their tail to brace themselves and sniff the air to either locate food or orient themselves.

-Because of armadillos' low body temperature, scavenging habits, and damp living environments they are susceptible to certain infections and parasites.
+Because of armadillos' low body temperature, scavenging habits, and damp living environments, they are susceptible to certain infections and parasites.
 Some of these include the bacterium Mycobacterium leprae, which is the causative of leprosy, the organism Trypanosoma cruzi, which is the causative of Chagas' disease, and the fungus Paracoccidiodies brasiliensis, which is the causative of mycosis in humans.
-Despite these predispositions, however, armadillos are still considered less prone to get parasites than other common small mammals such as skunks, opossums, and raccoons.
+Despite these predispositions, however, armadillos are still considered less prone to getting parasites than other common small mammals such as skunks, opossums, and raccoons.
 No diagnosis of rabies within Dasypus species in Florida has been recorded yet.